 As part of its role, the Compensation Committee reviews and considers the deductibility of executive compensation Section 162(m) of the Code generally precludes our company from taking a tax deduction for individual compensation in excess of \$1 million for our CEO and our three other highest-paid officers, other than the CFO, employed on the last day of any fiscal year.
 This section also provides for certain exemptions to this limitation, specifically compensation that is performance-based within the meaning of Section 162(m) of the Code.
 The Tax Reform and Jobs Act of 2017 (the "Act") eliminated the ability of companies to rely on the "performance-based "compensation" exception under Section 162(m) and the \$1 million limitation on deductibility generally was expanded to include all named executive officers (including the principal financial officer).
-As a result, beginning in 2018, we will no longer be able to take a deduction for any compensation paid to our named executive officers in excess of \$1 million unless the compensation originally qualified for the "performance-based" compensation exception and qualifies for transition relief applicable to certain arrangements in place on November 2, 2017.
-Despite the Compensation Committee's efforts to structure certain aspects of executive compensation in a manner intended to be exempt from Section 162(m) and therefore not subject to its deduction limits, because of ambiguities and uncertainties as to the application and interpretation of Section 162(m) and the regulations issued thereunder as amended by the Act, including the uncertain scope of the transition relief under the Act, no assurance can be given that compensation intended to satisfy the requirements for exemption from Section 162(m) in fact will.
+As a result, beginning in 2018, we will no longer be able to take a deduction for any compensation exception and qualifies for transition relief applicable to certain arrangements in place on November 2, 2017.
+Despite the Compensation Committee's efforts to structure certain aspects of executive compensation in a manner intended to be exempt from Section 162(m) and the regulations issued thereunder as amended by the Act, including the uncertain scope of the transition relief under the Act, no assurance can be given that compensation intended to satisfy the requirements for exemption from Section 162(m) in fact will.
 Further, the Compensation Committee reserves the right to grant compensation that is not deductible and to modify compensation that was initially intended to be exempt from Section 162(m) if it determines that such modifications are consistent with our business needs.